To ensure delivery before Christmas, please check the date below relevant to your area.

-Delivery addresses • Goods cannot be delivered to a post office box • Company policy is that we do not under any circumstances issue instructions to our couriers to leave deliveries unattended when no one is at the delivery location
+Delivery addresses • Goods cannot be delivered to a post office box via a courier service. • Company policy is that we do not under any circumstances issue instructions to our couriers to leave deliveries unattended when no one is at the delivery location

 Heavy Goods • For unusually large or bulky orders our customer service staff may contact you if any additional freight costs are needed.

 Transit Goods Insurance If you wish to insure, it will cost $1 for every $100 value or PART THEREOF.
 In other words if your order is for $145.00 the insurance will be $2.00.
 This insurance covers goods DAMAGED in transit.
 We do not automatically insure unless you specify it during the checkout.
 If you don't select insurance you are NOT insured.